FabLabRothenburg/inkscape-embroidery/README.md

 Embroider module
 -----------------

-There are 3 types of stitch generation modes.
+There are 3 types of stitch generation modes:

 1. Zigzag fill for stroke lines.
 When stroke width < 0.5pt it geterates just running stitches across path edge.
 When stroke width >= 0.5pt zigzag stitches are generated across such path.